When is the right tool for the job not the right tool for the job?

 A scalable solution will save a hospital time and money as well as demands on human resources.
 Scalability can often be measured in two portions – one-part user interface and one-part user experience.
 There is also a third party to help ensure optimal EHR usability at scale.
 The people tasked with implementing an EHR must have an intimate understanding of the end-user’s needs.

 An implementation team of people with role-based, hands-on experience with healthcare IT systems can often solve the puzzle of scalability with greater accuracy.
 There should be zero expectation that all clinicians will use the EHR in the same way.
 Templated EHR features have their place; however, the most useful EHR implementations are tuned with specific users in mind.

 Healthcare expertise and real-world experience in EHR implementation can help hospitals avoid systems laden with inefficiencies and broken integrations.

 Modern healthcare has become increasingly complex.
 A quickly implemented EHR that simply covers required documentation and care coordination bases should reduce upfront expenses, but at what cost.
 Once the implementation team leaves the building, it may become clear all too soon that there is a clear difference between the right tool and the best tool.

-The return on an investment in EHR usability can have a lasting impact on both a hospital’s bottom line and its people.
+The return on investment in EHR usability can have a lasting impact on both a hospital’s bottom line and its people.
 An investment in EHR usability is an investment in your physicians.
-Conversely, by empowering physicians with healthcare IT tools tuned to their needs, a hospital is also investing in improved patient care.
+Conversely, by empowering physicians with healthcare IT tools tuned to their needs, a hospital invests in improved patient care.